 The Revere Shipwreck on the West Coast TrailThe Revere shipwreck lays at the bottom of Port San Juan between Thrasher Cove and Owen Point.
 Thrasher Cove is the first or last West Coast Trail campsite you will encounter.
 She was a large 3 masted barque of 829 tons, built in 1849 in Medford, Massachusetts.
 She became a victim of the Graveyard of the Pacific on September 9th, 1883.

 The Revere spent much of her life sailing back and forth from Liverpool in the 1850's.
 In 1883 she was sailing from Honolulu in ballast for a port in Puget Sound.
 She was carrying a crew of 13 plus 4 passengers.
 Nearing Cape Flattery, the Revere found herself in thick fog and calm winds.
 Unable to see, she was carried by the notorious Juan de Fuca Strait current, across the strait.
 On the morning of Sunday, September 9th, 1883 the crew heard breaking waves and rushed to drop an anchor.
 It was too late, however, as the Revere slid around and hit the reef broadside.
 Breakers pounded her against the rocky coast of Vancouver Island as the crew escaped in lifeboats.
 The Revere was battered by the waves and broke up in the coming days and weeks.
-The crew was ferried to Victoria by the local Indians in canoes.
+The crew was ferried to Victoria by the local First Nations people in canoes.

 Revere Shipwreck Map West Coast Trail